MaibornWolff/SecObserve/docs/getting_started/upgrading.md

 * There will be specific upgrade instructions if necessary, e.g. when there are new configuration parameters.

+## Release 1.42.0

+**Breaking changes**

+> [!IMPORTANT]
+> The location of the Docker images has been changed with release 1.42.0, they are now stored in a GitHub container registry:
+>
+> * ghcr.io/secobserve/secobserve-backend (see https://github.com/SecObserve/SecObserve/pkgs/container/secobserve-backend)
+> * ghcr.io/secobserve/secobserve-frontend (see https://github.com/SecObserve/SecObserve/pkgs/container/secobserve-frontend)

 ## Release 1.40.0

 **Breaking changes**